katebennu/mind-scout/README.md

 ```

 ### `mindscout show <article_id>`
-Display full details of a specific article including abstract, and citation data if available (Phase 3).
+Display full details of a specific article including abstract and citation data if available.

 Example:
 ```bash